ThreeMachineExpression/subsamplingInternetEnglish/README.md

-# subsamplingInternetEnglish
+# Subsampling Internet English
+Simulates picking random words from the English-language, early aughts internet.

-Generates a representative sample of words, based on the frequencies of the top 333k words in the Google Web Trillion Word Corpus
+Uses word frequency data for the 333k most common words on the English-language WWW, compiled by Rachael Tatman from the Google Web Trillion Word Corpus - see https://www.kaggle.com/rtatman/english-word-frequency for more information on the dataset.